Czech Statistical Office

 The Czech Statistical Office (abbreviated CSO or CZSO; Český statistický úřad, abbreviated ČSÚ) is a central state administration authority of the Czech Republic.
-It is an office independent of the country's government, whose main tasks are the collection, processing and dissemination of statistical data and the organization of elections in the Czech Republic and the population census.
+It is an office independent of the country's government, whose main tasks are the collection, processing and dissemination of statistical data and the organisation of elections in the Czech Republic and the population census.

 History

-The beginnings of the organized statistical service in Czechoslovakia date to 28 January 1919, when the National Assembly of the Czechoslovak Republic approved the Act on the Statistical Service (No. 49/1919 Coll. of Laws n. "on the organization of the statistical service").
+The beginnings of the organized statistical service in Czechoslovakia date to 28 January 1919, when the National Assembly of the Czechoslovak Republic approved the Act on the Statistical Service (No. 49/1919 Coll. of Laws n. "on the organisation of the statistical service").
 The law defined the newly office called State Statistical Office as a state institution with its rights and obligations.
 The main task of the office was the collection and publication of basic demographic, social and economic data on the development of Czechoslovak society.
 Dobroslav Krejčí became the first president of the office.
 In 1961, the State Statistical Office and the Central People's Control Commission were merged into the Central Office of State Control and Statistics.
 The State Statistical Office became independent again in 1967, but already in 1969 it was transformed into the Federal Statistical Office.

 The Czech Statistical Office was founded in 1969, when it was created by the Act of the Czech National Council No. 2/1969 as a body of the Czech Socialist Republic.
 After the partition of Czechoslovakia in 1993, the Czech Statistical Office took over some of the duties of the Federal Statistical Office.
 In 1995, the obligations and competences were revised by the new Act No. 89/1995 Coll. on the State Statistical Service.